 Visibility in a 360-degree-arc is assured.
 Inside, windows closed, the car is quiet.
 The roof is a light-reflecting surface that will keep the car from getting too hot inside in the sun.

 The electronics industry will probably have developed a low-priced radar unit for driving in the fog.
 Also, I see a possibility of a return to the flat windshield, which eliminates misleading light reflections at night.
 The tire started tubeless, and we are now back to the tubeless tire.
 As to the rear window, I wouldn’t be surprised if it were the type that can be opened.

 But now we come back to 1955 and our automotive jukeboxes.
 Are we proud of them?
 What do you think?
 Nothing about the appearance of the 1955 automobiles offsets the impression that Americans must be wasteful, swaggering, insensitive people.
 Automotive borax offers gratuitous evidence to people everywhere that much of what they suspect about us may be true.
 Our values are off beat, our ostentation acute, if the 1955 automobile is any reflection of ourselves and our taste.

 This entry was posted on Monday, November 24th, 2008 at 4:15 pm and is filed under Cars, Etc., Traffic History, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.